febrimipu/wanna-cry/README.md

 ### Building the project

-[npm][npm] is used for building the project, which requires running a few commands.
+[yarn][npm] is used for building the project, which requires running a few commands.
 All of these should be executed from the project root.

 First of all the dependencies should be installed: